Get Avast One for Android to protect your Wi-Fi with a powerful firewall

 Standard internet communications use a seven-layered model called Open System Interconnection (OSI), and multilayer inspection examines a packet at every layer.
 This makes SMLI firewalls highly advanced and very secure, though they can slow things down a bit.

 You need a firewall because there are always new threats to cybersecurity, which concern both large companies and individuals like you.
-IT technicians and antivirus developers work around the clock to keep hackers from gaining access to private data.
+IT technicians and antivirus software developers work around the clock to keep hackers from gaining access to private data.

 For every new step in cybersecurity, cybercriminals take an additional ten steps.
 While IT technicians work to secure data in a company’s network and maintain a firewall’s network security, pirates armed with malware and other hacking tricks attempt to obtain that data and sell it for a hefty sum.